Arts and Design Courses

 OFFERED: July Sessions: 1, 3 and January Session: B

+3 semester credits.
 This course introduces students to all aspects related to the operations and management of an art gallery and its exhibited content.
 Students will be involved in curating and promoting art shows and art-related events through community and on-campus exhibitions.
+Course projects and activities will contribute with the journalism activities of Blending, the magazine of AUF’s campus press Ingorda.

 COURSE: FAPDPA225